 SHINE Partnership: Through a partnership with Del Norte Baptist Church, Governor Bent Elementary School, and the Albuquerque SHINE organization, St. Andrew is involved in addressing poverty in our own neighborhood.
 We are working together to improve student learning, strengthen families, and build healthier communities.

-Souper Bowl Sunday: An annual hunger offering collected by the youth for local food projects.
+Souper Bowl Sunday: An annual hunger offering received for local food projects.

 Prayer Shawl Ministry: The Prayer Shawl Ministry is one way the St Andrew community can reach out to others who may need a special blessing.
 This ministry strives to bring God’s love through the comfort and warmth of hand-made shawls.
 A member begins with prayers and blessings for the recipient and the intentions are continued throughout the creation of the shawl.
 Upon completion, a final blessing is offered before the shawl is sent on its way.
 Shawls can be used for: undergoing medical procedures; as a comfort after a loss or in times of stress; during bereavement; prayer or meditation; commitment or marriage ceremonies; birthing; wedding gift; rites of passage; during an illness and recovery; ordination or anniversaries.